eclipse-langium/langium-website/hugo/content/docs/document-lifecycle.md

 {{</mermaid>}}

 ## Linking
-Once all pre-processing steps are complete, cross-references are resolved via the `Linker` service.
+Once local scopes have been prepared, cross-references are resolved via the `Linker` service.
 The `Linker` retrieves all cross-references in a `LangiumDocument` and tries to resolve them.
 Reference resolution consists of three main steps:

  1. Query the `ScopeProvider` to obtain a *scope*.
 A scope describes all symbols that are reachable from the AST node holding the cross-reference.
  2. In the obtained scope, find the description of a symbol whose name matches the identifier given at the cross-reference.
  3. Load the AST node for that description.
 The AST node is given either directly (for a local symbol) or indirectly though a path string (for a symbol exported from another document).

-The default implementation of the `ScopeProvider` service creates a hierarchical scope by traveling from the given cross-reference via its container nodes up to the root of the AST, and collecting symbol descriptions from the precomputed scopes (created in the preceding [pre-processing phase](#pre-processing)).
+The default implementation of the `ScopeProvider` service creates a hierarchical scope by traveling from the given cross-reference via its container nodes up to the root of the AST, and collecting symbol descriptions from the precomputed scopes (created in the [preceding phase](#computing-scopes)).
 The symbols are filtered to match the type of the cross-reference target.
 Symbols that are closer to the cross-reference *shadow* those that are further above in the AST, which means they have higher priority to be chosen as cross-reference targets.
 As the last resort, the global scope computed in the [initial indexing phase](#indexing-of-symbols) is included in the hierarchical scope.
 Symbols that cannot be found locally are looked up in the global scope.

 The `ScopeProvider` can be overridden to implement complex scenarios for scoping and cross-reference resolution.
 Since cross-references can be linked *lazily* in this phase, it is possible to create a scope for a cross-reference depending on the resolved target of another cross-reference.